bluffingo/OpenSB/assets/profpic/readme.txt

-This is for profile pictures... since yes, basic support exists since a few weeks ago.
+This folder is for profile pictures.